 Students desiring to change their program of study after enrolling should follow these steps:

-- The completed form should be given to the new program advisor for data entry.
+- The completed form should be given to the new program advisor for approval annd data entry.

-- Change of programs are effective at the beginning of a term or at the end of a term.
+- Change of programs are ONLY processed at the beginning of a term or at the end of a term.

 - A student who requests a change of program will be required to complete the program requirements as outlined in the catalog in effect at the time of the change in program.